 Benefits of a Safe Harbor plan

 Entering a plan can be very beneficial for both the employer and employee.
 These plans can become convenient over time due to the features available to help employees save for their retirement.
-Furthermore, these benefits are tax deductible and can be obtain from contributions to the plan.
+Furthermore, these benefits are tax deductible and can be obtained from contributions to the plan.

-A huge benefit for the employer or owner when incorporating this plan to their business is that it automatically satisfies some of the nondiscrimination testing, including the Actual Deferral Percentage (ADP), and Actual Contribution Percentage (ACP) from the High-Compensated Employees (HCEs) with the others that form part of the business which are the non-highly compensated employees (NHCEs).
+A huge benefit for the employer or owner when incorporating this plan into their business is that it automatically satisfies some of the nondiscrimination testing, including the Actual Deferral Percentage (ADP), and Actual Contribution Percentage (ACP) from the High-Compensated Employees (HCEs) with the others that form part of the business which are the non-highly compensated employees (NHCEs).
 The Safe Harbor plan can ease the administration of the business and can also have the use as a tax deductible for the employer.
 Overall the strengths of this type of plan will be salary deferrals from employees that have high compensations.
-Employers who need to make or already made contributions end up having more deductions and less hassles with the IRS.
+Employers who need to make or already made contributions end up having more deductions and fewer hassles with the IRS.

 The Safe Harbor plan can include contributions such as profit-sharing, which allows the employer to make a discretionary profit-sharing contribution.
 Employers usually receive the recommendation to set up and build a strategy for the plan at least three months before the end of the year.
-This allows a more organized approach of how the plan will be conducted during the year as well as outline contributions, benefits, and requirements that will be need to be satisfied in order to create a successful plan for both the employer and employee.
+This allows a more organized approach of how the plan will be conducted during the year as well as outline contributions, benefits, and requirements that will need to be satisfied in order to create a successful plan for both the employer and employee.